Dollar near one-month low to yen as inflation test looms - Up News Info

 Article content

-Fed officials on Tuesday said it is not clear that high inflation will become more entrenched than previously expected.
+Fed officials on Tuesday said it was not clear that high inflation will become more entrenched than expected.

-San Francisco Fed President Mary Daly said it will be mid-2022 before there is more clarity on the employment and inflation outlook.
-Minneapolis Fed President Neel Kashkari said he believes the forces currently keeping people out of the labor market and pushing up prices will be temporary.
+San Francisco Fed President Mary Daly said it would be mid-2022 before there is more clarity on the employment and inflation outlook.
+Minneapolis Fed President Neel Kashkari said he believes the forces keeping people out of the labor market and pushing up prices will be temporary.

 Meanwhile, U.S. President Joe Biden met with Fed Governor Lael Brainard as a potential next Fed Chair.
 She would be considered a dovish pick.

-“Brainard’s possible nomination as Fed Chair chipping at the (dollar),” Westpac strategist wrote in a research note.
+“Brainard’s possible nomination as Fed Chair chipping at the (dollar),” Westpac strategists wrote in a research note.

 “Otherwise, the underlying picture remains USD supportive,” and dips in the dollar index to the mid-93 level are a buying opportunity, they said.